 Driving Instructor Courses and Certificate Programs

 Driving instructors teach students about local driving regulations and the skills needed to safely operate an automobile.
-Aspiring driving instructors receive classroom and hands-on instruction, and must meet other requirements in order to become certified to work with student drivers through the public school system or through privately-owned driver-training schools.
+Aspiring driving instructors receive classroom and hands-on instruction, and they must meet other requirements in order to become certified to work with student drivers through the public school system or through privately owned driver-training schools.

 Due to the contact with adolescents the position frequently entails, driver education instructor trainees must successfully complete and pass a background check.
 A clean driving record with no criminal offenses related to reckless driving, drugs or alcohol is important.
 Additionally, applicants must have maintained a current license for a period of at least three years, depending on the state.
 Some programs also require driver's education teachers to be at least 25 years of age.
 Public schools usually require driver's education teachers to have bachelor's degrees.
 Instructors are also expected to have a good history of professional conduct and solid communication skills.
 Bilingual teachers are often in demand.

 Like the training the student drivers will receive, the education to become a certified driver education instructor is made up of didactic and supervised practical training.
 The number of hours required for practical training varies according to state regulations.
 Course topics include: